ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 You can find mentors within your library staff, the youth themselves, and members of your community.

 ## Library Staff as Mentors

+Youth librarians can mentor youth by including encouraging lifelong learning, demonstrating what libraries can offer, and facilitating participation in the community.

 >  “My primary way of interacting with teenagers is remembering that I’m not their teacher, I’m not their parent.
 I am someone who’s older, who may have more life experience, but I’m someone to help facilitate what they wanna do… There are a lot of different ways that you can successfully interact with teenagers as a librarian, but a lot of it really depends on your personal style.” <br/><br/>– Staff member at an urban western library

 ### Academic assistance that supports school projects